What is Stir Up Sunday?

 Make a Wish

-Traditionally, the whole family takes part.
-Each member of the family takes a turn to stir the pudding mixture.
+Traditionally, the whole family took part, with each member of the family takes a turn to stir the pudding mixture.
 Generally the youngest child stirs the pudding first, and the turns then move on in order of age.
 When it’s your turn, you make a wish.
 The wish is to be kept secret, a bit like the one you make when you blow out your birthday candles.

 Christmas Charms

-In years gone by, charms were hidden in Christmas puddings before they were steamed.
+In years gone by, before we realised that putting inedible items in baked goods was not a good idea on the whole, charms were hidden in Christmas puddings before they were steamed.
 From sixpences to thimbles, everything has a meaning, and each charm was reputed to tell the fortune of the finder.
 If you found a sixpence in your serving of pudding you were said to be going be rich, a thimble indicated you would always be a spinster or bachelor, and a ring meant you would be married within the year.
 Other people would warp a pound coin in waxed or greaseproof paper and put it in the pudding batter before it is steamed.
 The person who finds the pound coin was meant to be lucky all year.

-The pudding is steamed first on Stir Up Sunday – usually for between 6 and 8 hours, depending on the recipe.
+The Christmas Pudding is made and steamed Stir Up Sunday – usually for between 6 and 8 hours, depending on the recipe.
+Our Victorian Christmas Pudding recipe takes 8 hours.
 After the pudding is steamed it is then cooled, wrapped in cheesecloth or grease proof paper and then foil and stored in a cool place (not the fridge).
 Christmas puddings taste much better if they are allowed to mellow for a few weeks in a cool place.
 On Christmas Day the pudding is then steamed again, but generally only for a couple of hours.

 More Posts About British Food and Celebrations